Oxygem/stacksetup.com/HTTP/ApachePHPMySQL.md

+$description=How to set up Apache, PHP and MySQL
+$keywords=apache, php, mysql, linux
 $title=Apache + PHP with MySQL

 Here I'm manually installing Apache and PHP to obtain the latest versions.
 I'm using Debian but the following steps (except the first set of package/library installs) should work on any Linux distro.
 This tutorial/guide assumes MySQL-server is installed on the machine in the default location (/usr/local/mysql).